What is Ireland’s Fossil Heritage?

 UCC Palaeogroup website

-Jess is the science engagement officer for Ireland’s Fossil Heritage.
+Jess is the senior engagement officer for Ireland’s Fossil Heritage.
 She completed her PhD in geology at the National University of Ireland, Galway with a specific focus on the origins of sedimentary rocks in the ancient past.
 She is fascinated with the natural world and wants to know more about how it formed and how it changes through time.
 As a science engagement officer, Jess hopes to inspire others to become curious about the ground beneath their feet.

 "Rocks tell the story of our planet, I love that no matter where you go in the world you can read the landscape and understand a part of its epic tale."